 I am a Licensed Clinical Psychologist specializing in working with older adults and the people who love and care for them.
+I am also an appointed Advisory Board member for the Beyond Dementia Coalition.
 I would love to speak at your next event.

 As a Geropsychologist (someone who specializes in treating adults age 65 and older), I am part of a very small group of providers with this focus.
 In fact, only 1.2% of Psychologists describe their specialty as Geropsychology.
 In order to be able to meet the needs of this population, most of my work with you will be time limited.
 This means that we will identify your goals, and get right to work, and our time together will not be indefinite, rather, we will use our time well as there will be a limited number of sessions for our work.